QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-01-environment-creation.md

 # Environment Creation

-In this lab, you will create an Azure Search service and a storage account.
+In this lab, you will create an Azure Cognitive Search service and a storage account.
 We recommend keeping both in a new and unique resource group, to make it easier to delete at the end of the workshop (if you want to).
 We will also upload the data to a blob storage within the storage account.

 ## Step 1 - Clone the Repo